Supporting imagery

 CPU

 To give you an example, the Neo Geo’s 68000 runs at 12 MHz (4 MHz faster than the Mega Drive’s).
-Additionally, the specific chip fitted is the 68HC000, a variant distinguished by its composition of CMOS gates (as opposed to the previous and less-efficient NMOS process).
+Additionally, the specific chip fitted is the 68HC000, a variant distinguished by its use of CMOS gates (as opposed to the previous and less-efficient NMOS process).

 If you want to know what’s inside the 68000 and the Z80, I have done previous analyses in the Mega Drive/Genesis and the Master System articles, respectively.
-Thus, for the Neo Geo’s study, I will focus on their new uses.
+Thus, for the Neo Geo study, I will focus on their new uses.

 A multitude of support chips